chaxus/aether/README.md

 ## Summary

-This project demonstrates how to combine AI with React Server Components to achieve:
+Aether demonstrates how to combine AI with React Server Components to achieve:

-- **Streaming** - Real-time UI updates
+- **Streaming** - Real-time UI updates that flow seamlessly
 - **Dynamic Generation** - LLM decides what components to render
 - **Type Safety** - Full TypeScript support
 - **Server-first** - Leverages RSC advantages

 This is a typical use case of Vercel AI SDK RSC functionality, especially suitable for applications that need to dynamically generate complex UIs based on AI responses.
+Aether serves as a bridge between AI intelligence and user experience, enabling fluid, real-time interactions.

 ## Learn More